-Complete with Case, Power Cord, Hard Drive & CD Burner
+Complete with Power Cord, Hard Drive & CD Burner

 About This Keyboard

-This Triton Studio is in perfect condition with everything working exactly as it should.
-Cosmetically it is in good condition with just a few scuffs and scratches here an there mostly on the end caps.
-I used the floppy drive to update to the newest OS version 2.02 and it works great and you also get a built in hard drive that works perfectly along with the CD burner.
+This Triton Studio is in good working order with everything that we're able to test working just as it should.
+Cosmetically it is in fair to poor condition with scuffs scratches and stains throughout.
+I used the floppy drive to update to the newest OS version 2.02 and it works great and you also get a built in hard drive that works perfectly and while it has the CD burner we did not have a disk to test it with so we don't know if it works or not.
+As with every Triton we've tested the encoder knob is very touchy and tends to skip easily.
 There are no broken or chipped keys and they all play well.
 The touch screen works and is bright and clear.
-Your purchase will include a whooping 96 megs of added sampling ram, a very nice Roadie hard sided travel case and a power cord.
+Your purchase will include a whooping 32 megs of added sampling ram and a power cord.
 I wish my little webcam could pick up the audio better because this keyboard sounds awesome!
 I have included a lot of pictures and a video and I think you can just let them speak for themselves.

 The Triton Studio In General